FabrizioMoggio/EdgeCloud/documentation/SupportingDocuments/API_Documentation/Traffic_Influence_API_Documentation.md

 ## 4. API Documentation
 ## 4.1 Details

-The TI API is consumed by an Application Function (AF) requesting for the optimal routing, in term of latency, for the traffic flow from a Device toward EAS instances in Telco Edge sites.
+The TI API is consumed by an Application Function (AF) requesting for the optimal routing, in term of latency, for the traffic flow from a Device toward EAS instances in Edge Cloud Zones.
-When the Application (the EAS) is onboarded and deployed in the Telco Edge site, the Application is identified with a unique identifier ("appId").
+When the Application (the EAS) is onboarded and deployed in the Edge Cloud Zones, the Application is identified with a unique identifier ("appId").
 Using the application identifier ("appId") and specifying a Zone or a Region, the Telco Operator Platform, autonomously identifies the best instance of the EAS toward which routing the traffic flow and configures the Mobile Network accordingly to get the fastest routing.
 If just the application identifier is used, the Telco Operator Platform identifies all the EAS Instances and activates the optimal routing on the Mobile Network.
 If the optimal routing in term of latency should be available just for a set of users, the TI API must be invoked for each user creating a new TrafficInfluce resource for each one.